ThinkDifferentInc/ThinkPad-AMD/README.md

 To restore audio:

 - Use **MyKextInstaller**
 - INSTALL A **LOWER KDK VERSION THATS NOT 26.3!
-Install 26.0 if available**
+Install 26.0 version of the KDK**
-- Not doing so might result in a corrupted macOS install due to a kernel mismatch.
+- Not doing so might result in a corrupted macOS install.
 - Reinstall **AppleHDA**

 ---